SANDESHHAGAVNE/AtliQ-Mart-Supply-Chain-Analytics-SQL-Project/README.md

 # 🏷️ Category Performance

-### 1️⃣6️⃣ For each product category, calculate the percentage of orders delivered on time
+### 1️⃣6️⃣ For each product category, calculate the percentage of orders that were delivered on time

 ```sql
 SELECT p.category,